 Q. What platforms are supported by Backblaze?

-I do feel that Backblaze is the best online backup solution for single user machines.
+Since I have used Backblaze for quite a while now, I do feel that Backblaze is the best online backup solution for single user machines.
 Fortunately, there is a good comparison chart that you can take a look at to see how Backblaze compares to other online backup services.

 Q. Does Backblaze have apps for Android and iOS?

 Yes, Backblaze has apps for both the platforms, but they are slightly limited in functionality.
 You can access all your backed up files, but cannot change user settings or password, and neither is your smartphone directly backed up via the app.

 Q. How can Backblaze be helpful to me if my laptop is stolen?

 Having your laptop stolen sucks, but one obvious advantage of using a backup service is that your data is backed up and you can recover/restore it.
 Also, unless you disable the feature, Backblaze can track the location of your laptop and can help you find it.